Learn about the Education Community Partnership Program below.

 The primary purpose of these programs is treatment.
 Academic components emphasize literacy, numeracy, and learning skills.

-The majority of secondary students work on credits towards an O.S.S.D.
+The majority of secondary students work on credits towards an Ontario Secondary School Diploma (OSSD).
 Individual educational and treatment plans are created to address students' strengths and needs.

-Unique partnerships are developed between the TCDSB and community agencies/institutions (located in various sites around the city)
+Unique partnerships are developed between the TCDSB and community agencies and institutions (located in various sites around the city).

 Home school staff, Care and Treatment administrators and the Centralized Behavioral Teams can play an important role in facilitating the intake, demission and transition process.